-The following essay topic analysis examines UNC Kenan-Flagler’s MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines UNC Kenan-Flagler’s MBA admissions essays for the 2020-2021 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Let’s take a closer look at each prompt:

-- Tell us what your immediate career goals are and how you will benefit personally and professionally from earning an MBA at Kenan-Flagler Business School.
+- How will you benefit personally and professionally from earning an MBA at UNC Kenan-Flagler?

-- As the business world continues to evolve, circumstances can change and guide you in a different direction.
+- As the business world continues to evolve, circumstances can change that can guide you in a different direction.
 Should your goals that you provided above not transpire, what other opportunities would you explore?

 Finally, wrap up the essay with a brief statement about another path or two that could lead to your aforementioned long-term plan.
 Ideally, with space permitting, conclude with a statement about understanding that one sometimes needs to be flexible in pursuit of a long-term goal.

-- If you have not had coursework in the core business subjects (calculus, microeconomics, statistics, financial accounting), how will you prepare yourself?
+- If you have not completed coursework in the core business subjects (calculus, microeconomics, statistics, financial accounting), how will you prepare yourself?

-- Inconsistent academics, gaps in work, or low standardized test scores
+- What conditions caused you to experience inconsistent academics, gaps in work, or low standardized test scores?

 The wording of this prompt signals that comments in this section should be limited to explaining potential liabilities or inconsistencies in one’s application, per the provided list.
 Applicants who chose to respond to this essay should adopt a humble tone, acknowledge the issue without making excuses, and gently suggest other aspects of his or her candidacy that may help to compensate for this weakness.